Mohave people: 19th century

 In 1826, Jedediah Smith entered Mojave territory, followed by other European-American fur trappers in increasingly violent encounters.
 The United States annexed Arizona in 1850, which brought the US Army into the region.

-The most famous incident in the 19th century was the adoption of Olive Oatman after her family was massacred by another tribe, all prior to them living on the reservation.

 In mid-April 1859, United States troops, led by Lieutenant Colonel William Hoffman, on the Expedition of the Colorado, moved upriver into Mojave country with the well-publicized objective of establishing a military post.
 By this time, white immigrants and settlers had begun to encroach on Mojave lands, and the post was intended to protect east-west European-American emigrants from attack by the Mojave.
 Hoffman sent couriers among the tribes, warning that the post would be gained by force if they or their allies chose to resist.
 During this period, several members of the Rose-Baley Party were massacred by the Mojave.
 The Mojave warriors withdrew as Hoffman's armada approached and the army, without conflict, occupied land near the future Fort Mojave.
 Hoffman ordered the Mojave men to assemble on April 23, 1859, at the armed stockade adjacent to his headquarters, to hear Hoffman' terms of peace.
 Hoffman gave them the choice of submission or extermination and the Mojave chose submission.
 At that time the Mojave population was estimated to be about 4,000, which composed 22 clans identified by totems.

 Under American law the Mohave were to live on the Colorado River Reservation after its establishment in 1865.
 However, many refused to leave their ancestral homes in the Mojave Valley.
 At this time, under jurisdiction of the War Department, officials declined to try to force them onto the reservation and the Mojave in the area were relatively free to follow their tribal ways.
 In the midsummer of 1890, after the end of the Indian Wars, the War Department withdrew its troops and the post was transferred to the Office of Indian Affairs within the Department of the Interior.

 Beginning in August 1890, the Office of Indian Affairs began an intensive program of assimilation where Mohave and other Native children living on reservations, were forced into Indian boarding schools in which they learned to speak, write, and read English.
 This assimilation program, which was U.S. federal policy, was based on the belief that this was the only way native peoples could survive.
 Fort Mojave was converted into a boarding school for local children and other "non-reservation" Indians.